ca-ros/divvy-bikeshare/documentations/README.md

 ```
 <h3 align = "center"><strong>Combine table: trips</strong></h3>

 Before combining both tables, some changes has to be made first.
 By checking the schema of the tables we can see the differences in their data.
 After modifying, merge both tables into one and save as **trips** table.
-The tools that is used is RStudio, since the tables have different number of columns.

 <h4><strong>Schema</strong></h4>